websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/publications/making-and-publishing-changes.md

 ## Publishing Your Changes

-When you're finished making your changes, you can publish them immediately, or schedule them to be published at a later time.
+When you're finished making your changes, you can publish them immediately or schedule them to be published at a later time.
 Once published, a publication cannot be edited, and no further changes can be added to it.
-This is to help maintain a clear audit trail and to be able to roll back only the latest changes when needed.
+This maintains a clear audit trail to be able to roll back only the latest changes when needed.

 However, you can easily *revert* a publication via the *History* tab of the Publications Page.
 From here, you can review changes included in a publication and create a new publication that already contains changes that undo those made by your selected publication.
 See [Reverting Changes](./reverting-changes.md) for more information.